dekuNukem/duckyPad/README.md

 In theory you can use any cherry MX style 3-pin switches you like, however, because there are backlights underneath, you need to find one that has an opening for the LED, and has a clear case to let the light shine through.

-I used Gateron RGB switches, it's perfectly designed for this kind of usage, translucent case with a large opening for LED.
+I used Gateron RGB switches, they are perfectly designed for this kind of usage, translucent case with a large opening for LED.
 I used greens but there are other colors to choose from as well.

 ![Alt text](pics/gateron.jpg)

-A switch plate is strongly recommended as well, I had mine laser cut with a diffuser material for a smooth backlight.
+A switch plate is strongly recommended, to improve stability and even out the backlight.
+I had mine laser cut with a diffuser material.

 ![Alt text](pics/plate.jpg)

 ### Keycaps

-I bought some blank white keycaps, just make sure it won't block the backlight.
+I bought some blank white keycaps, just make sure they don't block the backlight.

 ### Misc